<plugins>

 Maven Plugin

 To assist in building WildFly Swarm projects, a Maven plugin is available.
-This plugin creates the -swarm.jar
+This plugin creates the -swarm.jar uberjar which contains your application along with the necessary parts of WildFly to support it.

 Configuration

-To use the plugin, you must add it to your pom.xml
+To use the plugin, you must add it to your pom.xml:

 Packaging your application